Contexter/FountainAI/episodes/episode4.md

 ---

-### Integrating with CI/CD Pipeline
+### B: Updates to the CI/CD Pipeline

-We need to ensure that our CI/CD pipeline can build, test, and deploy the updated functionality.

-#### Update the Environment Setup Action
+#### Environment Setup Action

-We will update the environment setup action to include the setup of the database.
+The environment setup action is updated to include the installation of PostgreSQL along with Docker and Docker Compose.
+This ensures that the database is set up correctly in the environment.

 Create a file named `update_setup_environment_action.sh` with the following content: